Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 After one session

-Be grateful to the support I am giving you says the boss
+Be grateful for the support I am giving you, says the boss

 Implementing training without looking at the reality means a waste of resources